bombasticSlacks/Aspirant/Game/Telling-The-Story.md

 ## Narrative Time
 Narrative time in aspirant involves characters in a place of interest doing activities, exploring, and progressing the story directly.
 The passage of narrative time can be a bit more ambiguous compared with combat.
 There aren’t rules for narrative time, this is when characters will be directing the focus and the story themselves.

-### Scene
-A scene refers to the current moment of action / intrigue playing out.
-Scenes don't have a defined length or strict rules, but it is a useful way of talking about narrative play.

 ## Downtime
 This tends to happen when you arrive in a safe area.
 Each day, in a safe area, your character may perform 1 [Downtime Activity](Activities#Downtime%20Activity).
 Unless you are receiving charity, your food, and housing costs 1 silver per day.
 If you cannot afford this, you do not get to do activities.